xpack/web-doxygen/website/docs/manual/pages/config.md

 </code></pre>

-<p>For the Qt-2.1 sources I recommend to use the following settings:</p>
+For the Qt-2.1 sources I recommend to use the following settings:

 <pre><code>PROJECT_NAME          = Qt